saswatarautray/Customer-Segmentation/README.md

 # Mall_Customer_Segmentation

-Comparing KMeans, Hierarchical Clustering, and GMMs and selecting the best model to segment customer information using Silhouette score.
+Using Python to validate the performance of K-Means, Hierarchical Clustering, and GMMs using the Silhouette score and picked the best model to segment customer information and formed growth strategies for each group

 # Dataset Overview
-This is a mall’s dataset from Kaggle, and it has some basic data about the customers such as Customer ID, age, gender, annual income, and spending score.
+This is a mall’s dataset from Kaggle (https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python), and it has some basic data about the customers such as Customer ID, age, gender, annual income, and spending score.

 # Problem Statement
-I want to increase customer lifetime value by segmenting the customers into several groups with similar characteristics and form growth strategies for each group.
+To increase customer lifetime value by segmenting the customers into several groups with similar characteristics and form growth strategies for each group.

-# Analysis Process
+# Analysis Steps
 1. Assessing Data
 2. Preprocessing
 3. Choosing the right K and the right model